Devraj Govindraj: Playing for India

 After taking 24 wickets in the 1970–71 Indian season at an average of 29.00, including 5 for 114 for South Zone against East Zone in the Duleep Trophy, Govindraj was selected for the tours of the West Indies and England.
 Although he was the only fast bowler in the team he did not play any of the Tests, the selectors preferring to open with the medium-paced all-rounders Eknath Solkar and Syed Abid Ali and rely on three specialist spinners to take most of the wickets.
 He played five first-class matches in the West Indies and bowled only 91.5 overs, taking 10 wickets at 37.60.
 In England he played 16 matches, but took only 11 wickets at 61.27.

 He played for an Indian XI against Rest of India in a match in aid of the Defence Fund in 1971–72, but took no wickets.
 He played on for a few more seasons before dropping out of first-class cricket at the age of 27.

 After cricket

-He worked for the State Bank of India during his cricket career.
+Govindraj worked for the State Bank of India during his cricket career.
 Later he drove buses in London, and more recently he has been a cricket coach.